chibisnorlax/acnhbeginners/walkthrough/day 1.md

   - Southern Hemisphere: Australia, Argentina, Bolivia, Chile, Paraguay, Peru, Uruguay etc
   - Northern hemisphere: Northern part of South America, Europe, the northern two-thirds of Africa and most of Asia
 - Which hemisphere is the better one to choose?
   - That's your opinion!
-Bothe hemisphere's receive the same events and characters just different seasons!
+Both hemisphere's receive the same events and characters just different seasons!

 |Northern     |Southern     |